-Members of the Board who are members of management receive no additional compensation for their services as directors.
+Members of our Board who are members of management receive no additional compensation for their services as directors.
 Each non-management director receives an annual base retainer for the service period from June 1 to May 31 in the amount of \$225,000, with a minimum of 50% (and, if selected by the non-management director, up to 100%) of such annual retainer delivered in the form of Restricted Stock Units ("RSUs").
+Effective June 1, 2025, the annual base retainer for non-management directors will increase to \$250,000.

-Subject to continued service, RSUs granted pursuant to a director's election vest quarterly in substantially equal installments over the subject year of service, with vesting accelerated upon death, disability or a change in control of the company.
-Vested RSUs will be settled on the earliest of the termination of service of such director, the fifth anniversary of the grant date or a change in control of the company and will be settled in either shares of the company's Class A common stock or cash (or a combination thereof) at the discretion of the Compensation Committee.
+Subject to continued service, RSUs granted pursuant to a director's election vest quarterly in substantially equal installments over the subject year of service, with vesting accelerated upon death, disability or a change in control of our company.
+Vested RSUs will be settled on the earliest of the termination of service of such director, the fifth anniversary of the grant date or a change in control of our company and will be settled in shares of our company's Class A common stock or, at the discretion of our Compensation Committee, cash (or a combination thereof).

 Each new non-management director also receives a one-time grant of RSUs in an amount having a value of \$100,000.
-Subject to continued service, the one-time RSU grant vests in substantially equal installments annually over four years, with vesting accelerated upon death, disability or a change in control of the company.
-Upon vesting, the one-time RSU grant will be settled on the earliest of the termination of service of the director, the fourth anniversary of the grant date or a change in control of the company and will be settled in either shares of the company's Class A common stock or cash (or a combination thereof) at the discretion of the Compensation Committee.
-We also reimburse each of our non-management directors for his or her travel expenses incurred in connection with his or her attendance at meetings of the Board and its committees.
+Subject to continued service, the one-time RSU grant vests in substantially equal installments annually over four years, with vesting accelerated upon death, disability or a change in control of our company.
+Upon vesting, the one-time RSU grant will be settled on the earliest of the termination of service of the director, the fourth anniversary of the grant date or a change in control of our company and will be settled in shares of our company's Class A common stock or, at the discretion of our Compensation Committee, cash (or a combination thereof).
+We also reimburse each of our non-management directors for his or her travel expenses incurred in connection with his or her attendance at meetings of our Board and its committees.

-The Second Amended and Restated PJT Partners Inc. 2015 Omnibus Incentive Plan approved by the company's shareholders on May 24, 2023 (as amended, the "Omnibus Incentive Plan") limits the amount of compensation for director services that may be awarded to each non-management director (including both equity awards and any cash fees paid to the non-management director but excluding expense reimbursement) in any fiscal year to \$750,000 in total value.
+The Second Amended and Restated PJT Partners Inc. 2015 Omnibus Incentive Plan approved by our company's shareholders on May 24, 2023 (as amended, the "Omnibus Incentive Plan") limits the amount of compensation for director services that may be awarded to each non-management director (including both equity awards and any cash fees paid to the non-management director but excluding expense reimbursement) in any fiscal year to \$750,000 in total value.
 Further, our Compensation Committee has engaged Willis Towers Watson, an outside independent compensation consultant, to provide guidance with respect to compensation paid to our non-management directors.